leonhard-llc/applin-ios/Protocol.md

   Decide what to do with any remaining unperformed actions from the page.
 - TODO: Add a way for the server to tell the client to delete pages from the cache.

-## Preloaded Pages
+## Prefetch Pages
-Some widgets can perform actions.
-The `push` action takes a relative URL.
+Some app pages need to be always available, even when the device is not connected to the network or the server is down.
+And some pages are slow to generate.
+An Applin app can mark certain pages for pre-fetching.
+Then the client will silently fetch these pages and keep them up-to-date in the cache.
+When the user navigates to the page, it displays immediately.

+To allow the user to navigate to another page, the page must contain a widget with a `push` action.
-When the user presses a button with a `push` action, the client adds that page to the top of the page stack, displaying the page.
+When the user activates the widget, the client adds that page to the top of the page stack, displaying the page.
-If the page is cached, the client uses the cached version, otherwise it makes a GET request for the page.
+If the page is cached, the client uses the cached version, otherwise it fetches the page from the server.

-The `push-preloaded` action works the same as `push`, but the client immediately fetches the page and keeps it up-to-date according to the page's caching policy.
+To mark a page for pre-fetching, the app uses the `push-prefetch` action instead of `push`.

+Prefetching is configured on the link from one page to another.
+The client prefetches a page if the page is linked from a page on the stack or from another prefetched page.

-For example, if the page response includes an `Cache-control: max-age=60` header, then the client will download the page again after about 60 seconds.
+If the server sends a `Cache-Control: max-age=N` response header with the page, then the client will re-fetch the page after `N` seconds.
-The client sends the `If-None-Match` header to avoid downloading unchanged pages.

-## TODO: Polling
-The client may request some pages earlier than the expiration time to re-load multiple pages at the same time.
-This can make the app use less battery power.
+The client ignores any `Cache-Control: stale-while-revalidate=N` value.
+It keeps the cached page as long as it is marked for prefetching.

 ## TODO: Foreground and Background Requests
 When the client requests a page that it will immediately show to the user, we call this a "foreground request".
 The user is waiting for the request to complete.
 We want the server to respond as quickly as possible.

-When the client requests a page because of a `push-preloaded` action, we call this a "background request".
+When the client requests a page or content to display to the user, or to update the currently-visible page, we call this a "foreground" request.
+All other requests are "background" requests.
 When the server is overloaded, we want it to prioritize processing foreground requests before background requests.
 The client includes the `X-applin-priority: foreground` or `X-applin-priority: background` header to tell the server.